Chapter Three

 Gritting her teeth, Fable tossed her frying pan at the smaller man.
 The larger man fired his gun.
 A sharp sting hit Fable in the side.
 Startled, she fell back.
 Electricity raced through her body, but it didn't hurt.
 Wasn’t it supposed to hurt?
 If anything, it felt like she had more energy.

-Their guns were tazers.
+Their guns were Tasers.
 A surge of hope blossomed in Fable’s chest.
 They were trying to take her alive.

-Ignoring the barbed tazer round lodged in her side, Fable bolted for the front door, electricity burning through her, almost sparking off of her.
+Ignoring the barbed Taser round lodged in her side, Fable bolted for the front door, electricity racing through her.
 The smaller man jumped in front of her, holding up his taser gun.
 Instinct took over.
 With a shout of effort, Fable swung her heavily laden backpack at him.
 It collided with the smaller man, knocking him down.
 Shouldering her bag, Fable ran.

-Fable raced down the long driveway, heart hammering in her chest, making sure to keep her family’s car between her and the men.
+Fable burst through the open door and raced down the long driveway, heart hammering in her chest.

 Where do I go?
 She thought desperately.
 I need help!